operator-framework/enhancements/enhancements/run-bundle.md

       /bin/opm registry serve -d /database/index.db’
     ```
  1. If pod fails, clean it up, and error out with message of unsupported
-    index image
+    index image.
+Also capture the pod's logs for debugging.
  1. Create GRPC CatalogSource, pointing to <pod-name>.<namespace>:50051
  1. Create OperatorGroup, only if it does not exist, since `--install-mode` was
-    not supplied, defaults to `AllNamespaces`.
+    not supplied, defaults to `AllNamespaces` (assuming operator supports this
+    mode).
  1. Create Subscription
  1. Operator installed into the default namespace defined by KUBECONFIG
  1. Verify operator is installed.
+ 1. Log what happened and final state (e.g. operator is running in namespace
+    X, watching namespace(s) Y.
+ 1. Log command to execute to cleanup operator.
  1. Exit with success (leaving operator running)

 #### Complex Example